What does TinyPNG do?

 What about Photoshop?

 Excellent question!
-Only Photoshop CC 2015 can save images as indexed PNG files with alpha transparency.
+Only Photoshop CC 2015 or newer can save images as indexed PNG files with alpha transparency.
 With other versions it is impossible and Photoshop CS5 cannot even display them properly.

 You can use Save for Web to export your images as 24-bit transparent PNG files and upload them to TinyPNG.
 We’ll convert them to tiny indexed PNG files.
 You can also install the TinyPNG Photoshop plugin.
 It allows you to scale, preview and save compressed PNG and JPEG images straight from Photoshop.